KANwa-PL/todo-app/test-cases.md

 Attempting to update without changes | No changes made

 # Define 5 test cases covering key functionalities of the application
 Each test case represents one of the functionalities listed above [Feature List approach to testing].
-However, they were combined into two seperate test automation workflows representing how a potential user may use the application [User Journey approach to testing]
+However, they were combined into two separate test automation workflows representing how a potential user may use the application [User Journey approach to testing]

 ## Test case 1:
 ### Description: